Are you considering a website redesign for your small business?

-Don’t get me wrong; aesthetics is hugely important.
-No one wants an ugly website or a site that’s difficult to navigate.
+Just for the record – aesthetics is hugely important.
+No one wants an unappealing website or one that’s difficult to navigate.

 The issue is that many creative agencies place all of their emphasis on the aesthetics and very little on search engine optimization or other technical details.

 Technical SEO is hugely important to your continued success in search results.